zencart/documentation/Developer_Documentation/1.6/code_docs/querybuilderdefinitions/definition_classes.md

-# Box Classes
+# definition Classes

+The definitions were previously called "listing boxes", and you will see that this naming convention sometimes carries over.

-Classes for listing boxes are stored in includes/library/zencart/listingBox/src/Box which should be  namespaced as ZenCart\ListingBox\Box
+Classes for definitions are stored in includes/library/zencart/QueryBuilderDefinitions/src/definitions which should be  namespaced as ZenCart\QueryBuilderDefinitions\definitions

 The class definition should look like

-class AllDefault extends AbstractListingBox
+class myDefinition extends AbstractLeadDefinition

-The AbstractListingBox class contains most of the logic for building listing box output.
-The actual listing box class that is used to build a custom listing box generally needs to define only a very few methods.
+The AbstractLeadDefinition class contains most of the logic for building definition output.
+The actual class that is used to build a custom definition generally needs to define only a very few methods.

 Only one method must be defined